Compositional data analysis for modelling and forecasting mortality using the {\alpha}-transformation: Abstract

 \section{Abstract}

-Mortality forecasting is crucial for demographic planning and actuarial studies, especially for projecting population ageing and longevity risk.
-Classical approaches largely rely on extrapolative methods, such as the Lee-Carter (LC) model, which use mortality rates as the mortality measure.
+Mortality forecasting plays a central role in both demographic and actuarial studies.
+Classical approaches, such as the Lee-Carter (LC) model, typically rely on mortality rates as the primary measure.
 In recent years, compositional data analysis (CoDA), which respects summability and non-negativity constraints, has gained increasing attention for mortality forecasting.
 While the centred log-ratio (CLR) transformation is commonly used to map compositional data to real space, the $\alpha$\nobreakdash-transformation, a generalisation of log-ratio transformations, offers greater flexibility and adaptability.
-This study contributes to mortality forecasting by introducing the $\alpha$\nobreakdash-transformation as an alternative to the CLR transformation within a non-functional CoDA model that has not been previously investigated in existing literature.
-To fairly compare the impact of transformation choices on forecast accuracy, zero values in the data are imputed, although the $\alpha$\nobreakdash-transformation can inherently handle them.
+This study introduces the $\alpha$\nobreakdash-transformation as an alternative to the CLR transformation within a CoDA framework under a discrete-age setting for all-cause mortality forecasting, which has not been previously investigated.
+To enable a fair comparison of transformation choices, zero values in the data are imputed, although the $\alpha$\nobreakdash-transformation can inherently accommodate them.
 Using age-specific life table death counts for males and females in 31 selected European countries/regions from 1983 to 2018, the proposed method demonstrates comparable performance to the CLR transformation in most cases, with improved forecast accuracy in some instances.
-These findings highlight the potential of the $\alpha$\nobreakdash-transformation for enhancing mortality forecasting within the non-functional CoDA framework.
+These findings highlight the potential of the $\alpha$\nobreakdash-transformation to enhance mortality forecasting within the CoDA framework.